Sudan reports first coronavirus case

 The man, in his 50s, died in the Sudanese capital Khartoum, the Health Ministry said in a statement.

-Sudan on Thursday stopped visa issuance and flight services to eight countries including Italy and neighbouring Egypt over fears of the coronavirus outbreak.
+Sudan on Thursday stopped visa issuance and flight services to eight countries including Italy and neighboring Egypt over fears of the coronavirus outbreak.
 Bus trips to Egypt have also been suspended.

 Reporting by Khalid Abdelaziz, writing by Mahmoud Mourad; Editing by Kevin Liffey